 KC Streetcar Receives ‘Best Project’ Award

-The KC Streetcar project is ending 2016 with yet another award to add to a collection growing since its launch in May.
-Engineering News-Record has honored the KC Streetcar project with the ‘2016 Best Project’ award in the Midwest Airport/Transit category.
+The KC Streetcar project ended 2016 with another award to add to a collection growing since its launch in May.
+Engineering News-Record honored the KC Streetcar project with the ‘2016 Best Project’ award in the Midwest Airport/Transit category.
 The ENR Regional Best Projects Awards are dedicated to honoring the best construction projects and the organizations that designed and built them in the U.S. and Puerto Rico.
-Projects compete in 20 specialized categories and are judged by independent juries of industry leaders in design and construction from each of ENR’s 10 regional editions.
+Projects compete in 20 specialized categories and are judged by independent juries of industry leaders in design and construction.
 Projects are judged on five criteria including safety, innovation, construction quality, aesthetic and functionality, and teamwork.
 The KC Streetcar project was certainly a team effort and the following organizations were honored for being involved in the project:

 Owner: City of Kansas City, MO